 " Should you follow your passion or money ?"
 Is one of the most important questions a person will ever ask himself / herself in a lifetime because then again life satisfaction is largely dependent on 't always pay the bills.
 Though this two aspects merge and your passion earns you more than a hand-to-mouth living, then it's something we can call heaven on earth.

-Michael Schramm warns that “Money doesn’t buy happiness” is wrong
+Michael Schramm warns that "Money does not buy happiness" is wrong

-For the record, Michael Schramm (he writes about all things finance) is someone who experienced legit poverty and knows that feeling when freed from financial troubles, all the anxiety melts away and you’re finally able to focus on things other than money.
+For the record, Michael Schramm (he writes about all things finance) is someone who experiences legit poverty and knows how to freed from financial troubles, all the anxiety melts away.

-As a child and young adult, he was used to living a low-income lifestyle which revolved around never-ending financial constraints.
-His family couldn’t afford to buy green bell peppers and carefully counted every cent.
+As a child and young adult, he was used to living a low-income lifestyle that revolved around never-ending financial constraints.
+His family could not afford to buy green bell peppers and carefully counted every cent.
 Simply put, being broke is stressful.

-He thinks that “it’s a half-truth at best and an outright lie at worst.
+He thinks that "it's a half-truth at best and an outright lie at worst.
 Money and happiness are bound to each other.
-Struggling to pay your bills, save for emergencies, and invest in your future shouldn’t be glorified as a sacrifice made by those living for a higher purpose.
-It’s hazardous to buy into this mentality, especially if you’re looking for a job.”
+Struggling to pay your bills, save for emergencies, and invest in your future should not be glorified as a sacrifice.
+It's hazardous to buy into this mentality, especially if you're looking for a job. "

-Studies prove there’s a connection between happiness and income
+Studies prove that there is a connection between happiness and income

-Up to $75,000, of course.
-According to the research team from the department of psychological sciences at Purdue University, negative emotions decrease at a steady rate until income reaches a benchmark of about $75,000 a year per person.
-And this is not the only study that found that income and well-being are directly proportional, there are numerous others.
+Up to $ 75,000, or course.
+According to the research team from the department of psychological sciences at Purdue University, negative emotions decrease at a steady rate until income reaches a benchmark of about $ 75,000 a year per person.
+And this is not an exclusive proportion, there are numerous others.